-- Mean μ_j and variance σ^2 are calculated over a small batch.
+- Mean μ_j and variance σ_j^2 of that neuron are calculated over a small batch.
 Backpropagation is performed through these operations. $\epsilon > 0$ is a small number, to ensure stability - Batch normalization can greatly improve the training of deep networks!
+Reason: The mean and the variance of a neuron's output after the normalization don't change - Batch normalization can be applied after the ReLU (as discussed here) or before the ReLU - Layer Normalization is a variant which also works well in recurrent neural networks